 Our Accelerated Flight Training program is used by Flight Schools and Airlines around the world to train pilot candidates for flight crew positions.
 Combining structured procedures with one- on one personalized learning, we have trained students without prior experience in 13 days to become a Private Pilot.
 Your training will be fast- paced but structured and at any time you will know where you are in your training.
 We have developed a training program to get your Commercial Pilot’s License in 12 months or less.
 Accelerated Flight Training will save you time and money.

 Where Do We Train?

 Training for our Part 141 Flight School is held at Waterville Airport in Maine, where you don’t wait in line for take- off, yet you are able to experience the high-density airspace of Boston and New York.
 During your course of training, you will even fly as far South as Miami, Florida.
 This kind of experience will shape your piloting skills for the future.
 With Airlink you will train in real weather conditions and in a fun personalized training environment.
-Airlink is also opening a new campus in Amelia Island, Florida in Fall of 2017.
+We are pending approval for our Part 141 program at our Florida location in Melbourne, Florida.

 How Does It Work?